ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 After you deploy the VM on the tenant portal, register the Red Hat VM with your RHEL activation key in IBM RHEL Capsule Server.
 To register the Red Hat VM with your RHEL activation key, you must enable VM access to connect to the IBM service network.
 For more information, see [Enabling VM access to {{site.data.keyword.cloud_notm}} Services by using the private network](/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-enable-access).
 {: important}

 Complete the following steps to register the Red Hat VM with your RHEL activation key.
-For more information about accessing virtual data center details, see [Procedure to view virtual data centers](/docs/vmwaresolutions?topic=vmwaresolutions-shared_managing#shared_managing-viewing).
+For more information about accessing virtual data center details, see [Procedure to view the virtual data center summary](/docs/vmwaresolutions?topic=vmwaresolutions-shared_managing#shared_managing-viewing).

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click the virtual data center name in the **VMware Solutions Shared** virtual data center table.
 2. On the virtual data center details page, locate and make note of the **Red Hat activation key**.